 4. Introduce a long tuggy

 For pups that are relentless trouser pullers, another option is to redirect their desire to grab hold onto a more appropriate item.
-Using a long tuggy toy or something similar can work well in this instance.
+Using a long tuggy toy or something similar to a tug of war can work well in this instance.
 This is a great option to suggest for your children to use.

 5. Redirect: Offer plenty safe alternatives

 If your pup is teething they may be needing a chewing outlet to make them feel more comfortable.
-Make sure that you are well stocked up with a variety of safe, long-lasting chews and toys.
+Make sure that you are well stocked up with a variety of safe, long-lasting chew toys or teething toys.
 Some popular options are stuffed treat toys like Kongs or Nylabones.

 Always mark a rough nip with an “Ouch” and then wait for them to stop before offering a treat toy.
 You don’t want to offer the treat toy straight after they stop though as you don’t want them to associate a nip with getting rewarded with the toy.
 It is a fine balance with redirection.